Leverage crackdown puts spotlight on Credit Agricole, Deutsche

 France's third-biggest bank will have to reduce its balance sheet by 242 billion euros, or 14 percent, and generate 17 billion euros in capital over the next three to five years to meet new regulatory requirements, according to a recent study by analysts at Royal Bank of Scotland (RBS).

-The analysts estimate that banks in the euro zone will have to cut 3.2 trillion euros in assets over the next three to five years, with the 11 largest, including Credit Agricole, Deutsche, Societe Generale (SOGN.PA) and Commerzbank (CBKG.DE), axing 661 billion euros and having to raise 47 billion in capital.
+The analysts estimate that banks in the euro zone will have to cut 3.2 trillion euros in assets over the next three to five years, with the 11 largest, including Credit Agricole, Deutsche, Societe Generale and Commerzbank, axing 661 billion euros and having to raise 47 billion in capital.

 The capital cloud is putting off some investors.